-Penne alla Vodka is the celebratory dish of World Pasta Day 2016 which is celebrated in Moscow on October 25.
-Nowadays this recipe is considered out of fashion in Italy, but the Italian pasta makers of the Associazione delle Industrie del Dolce e della Pasta Italiane (AIDEPI) have decided to retrieve the recipe in this occasion.
+Penne alla Vodka was the celebratory dish of World Pasta Day 2016 which was celebrated in Moscow on October 25.
+Nowadays this recipe is considered out of fashion in Italy, but Italian pasta makers of the Associazione delle Industrie del Dolce e della Pasta Italiane (AIDEPI) have decided to retrieve the recipe in this occasion.

 According to Aidepi- reads a note- the plate establishes the closeness between two worlds and their culinary cultures.
 It tells the story of a spontaneous exchange, which combines Pasta, icon of the Italian cuisine, with Vodka, one of the symbols of Russia.

 Are you ready to cook Penne alla Vodka classic recipe?
-Frying pan in hand and read the recipe!
+Let’s start then!

 Penne alla Vodka Classic Recipe

-- 1/2 – plastic cup of classic white vodka
+- half plastic cup of classic white vodka

 - coarse and fine salt

-Cut bacon into small pieces (1).
-Meanwhile slice finely the shallot and put it to gently fry for 2 minutes in a large pan with 2 tablespoons of extra virgin olive oil (2).
+Cut the bacon into small pieces (1).
+Meanwhile slice finely the shallot and place it to sautè for 2 minutes in a large no-stick frying pan with 2 tablespoons of extra virgin olive oil (2).
 Add the bacon and cook it over low heat until it becomes slightly crispy (3).

 Raise the heat and pour in half a plastic cup of vodka (4).
 Let evaporate the alcohol while maintaining the medium-high heat for a few minutes.
 When alcohol is completely evaporated, add tomato passata (5).
-If the the passata is too concentrated, add 1/2 cups of water.
+You can make it with our recipe or buy it already made.
+If the the passata is too concentrated, add 1/2 cup of water.
 Season with salt, stir and cook for 8-10 minutes over high heat without a lid, stirring occasionally (6).

 Meanwhile, bring to a boil a pot with salted water.
 Cook penne according to the cooking time written on the packaging.
 When the sauce is cooked, add the heavy cream (7).
-Raise slightly the heat and cook a few minutes, until you get a fairly thick cream (but not too much), then turn off and let it rest.
+Raise slightly the heat and cook a few minutes, until you get a fairly thick and creamy wodka sauce, then turn off the heat and let it rest.
 Drain penne when they are al dente and put them into the vodka sauce (8).
 Stir with care, over medium heat, making them creamy and serve hot (9).

 Penne alla Vodka Origins

-The original recipe would like to have, as main ingredient, bacon and not speck, although at times it is used.
+- The traditional recipe would like to have, as main ingredient, bacon and not speck, although at times it’s used.

-The addition of Parmesan cheese is to taste but is not recommended because the creamy effect is already given by the heavy cream.
-Parmesan would be an excess that could make the dish very dense in texture.
+- The addition of Parmigiano cheese is to taste but is not recommended because the creamy effect is already given by the heavy cream.
+Parmigiano would be an excess that could make the dish very dense in texture.